evilC/WearWare/README.md

 This repo is very much a Work-in-progress and should not be considered ready for consumption by others

 ## Setup
-Note: The toolchain (Build tasks etc) are currently Windows-specific (WSL - Windows Subsytem for Linux is a requirement).
-If running a different OS, you may need to adapt
+Note: Some of the toolchain (Build tasks etc) are currently Windows-specific (WSL - Windows Subsytem for Linux is a requirement).
+If running a different OS, very minor adaptations will need to be made (Convert WSL commands to native linux)

 ### On the Pi:
 #### Dependencies
 - .NET 10 runtime